vbabushkin/ECE_GY_9163_Machine_Learning_for_Cyber_Security_Project/README.md

       Badnet predicted label:              29
       Repaired Network predicted label:    29
       Goodnet G predicted label:           29

-### Running customized eval.py for anti-repairedNet defense:

-According the project instructions, the modified eval.py script should accept a test image (in png or jpeg format), and output a class in range [0, 1283].

-The modified evaluation script (saved as eval_anti_repairedNet.py) accepts a test image (in png or jpeg format) and outputs 1283 if the test image is poisoned, otherwise, if image is clear it outputs the class in range [0,1282].

-To evaluate the repaired backdoored model (goodnet G) on a test image (in png or jpeg format), execute [`eval_anti_repairedNet.py`](eval_anti_repairedNet.py) by running:
-      `python3 eval_anti_repairedNet.py <path to a test image> <badnet /processed badnet model directory> <repaired model directory>`.

-E.g., `python3  eval_anti_repairedNet.py  IMAGES/clean_test/test_29_57.png  PROJECT_REPAIRED_MODELS/B0_multitarget_fp.h5 PROJECT_REPAIRED_MODELS/Anti_RepairedNet_Multi_Trigger_Multi_Target_Model.h5`.

-This will output:

-      Badnet predicted label:                   29
-      Anti-Repaired Network predicted label:    89
-      Goodnet G predicted label:                29

 #### Running Repaired Model for sunglasses_bd_net: